mbuilov/memstack/README.md

 In C, it's often hard to track memory allocations and avoid memory leaks.
 To simplify this task, it may be useful to allocate memory via special object and, when appropriate, free all allocations by one call.

-struct memstack - an example of such special object.
+`struct memstack` - an example of such special object, available via [memstack/memstack.h](/memstack/memstack.h)

 ## Contents